 It’s a Family Disease…

 Many family members are not practicing self-compassion.
 Nor have they for a long time.
-And they may have developed negative physical, psychological and social symptoms.
+And they may have developed negative physical, psychological, and social symptoms.
 This is a result of trying to adapt to the stressful living conditions that take place when a loved one is actively using.

-Sanford House has developed its family program to work with all members of the family.
+Sanford has developed its Family Program to work with all members of the family.
 And to help them define their new roles as they move forward.
 Also, the program gives family members the tools they need, to handle the inevitable bumps on the road to recovery.

-Sanford House Family Program is not:
+The Family Program is now virtual!

-Sanford House Family Program is:
+Sanford Family Program is: